gatagat/lap/README.md

   * Python (2.7, 3.5, 3.6)
   * NumPy (>=1.10.1)
   * Cython (>=0.21) - to compile the wrapper
-  * pytest and pytest-timeout - for testing
+  * SciPy, pytest, pytest-timeout - only for testing

 #### Using pip